1.1.G.13 Giving notice (ACCS (child wellbeing))

 An approved provider must give notice:

-• within 6 weeks from an ACCS (child wellbeing) certificate coming into effect, or
+- within 6 weeks from an ACCS (child wellbeing) certificate coming into effect

 The provider does not need to give notice if:

-• the provider gave an appropriate state or territory body a notice in relation to the child less than 6 weeks prior to giving the certificate or applying for the determination, or
+- the provider gave an appropriate state or territory body a notice in relation to the child less than 6 weeks prior to giving the certificate or applying for the determination

-• the provider was notified of the risk by an appropriate state or territory agency that deals with matters relating to the welfare of children, or
+- the provider was notified of the risk to the child by an appropriate state or territory agency, or

-Act reference: FA(Admin)Act section 204K Notice to State/Territory body of child at risk of serious abuse or neglect
+Act reference: FA(Admin)Act section 204K Notice to appropriate State/Territory support agency of child at risk of serious abuse or neglect

 Policy reference: FA Guide 2.8.1.30 ACCS (child wellbeing) - certificates, 2.8.1.40 ACCS (child wellbeing) - determinations, 2.8.1.60 ACCS (child wellbeing) - giving notice